zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Anna says, “That’s shaving and waxing to you.”
 “To shave” (shave) is something I do understand, because men – many men – shave the ir faces.
 I shave my face every couple of days when I’m not feeling too lazy.
 “Waxing” (waxing) is removing hairs from your body by putting on a hot, sticky substance called “wax.”
 Wax is what we usually make candles out of.
 It soun ds very painful.
 I’m told it is very painful, and it’s not something that most men would probably do, but apparently some women do this.

 She says, “I have to shave and wax my legs, my armp its, and bikini area.”
 Well, I understand shaving and waxing your legs, but appare ntly Anna also has to do that to her armpits.
-Your “armpits” (armpits) are t he areas below your shoulder, between where your arms come into your body and the  main part of your body – the torso or center part of your body.
+Your “armpits” (armpits) are the areas below your shoulder, between where your arms come into your body and the  main part of your body – the torso or center part of your body.

 Most people have hair under their arms in their arm pits.
 I know I do.
 But Anna is going to remove that hair, which is again something  apparently women do.
 Anna also needs to do something with the “bikini area.”
 A “bikini” (bikini) is a kind of swimsuit that is in two pieces that a woman wears.
 One piece covers the top – her breasts.
 The other piece covers the bottom.
 The  things that you don’t want other people to see, let’s say.